JanKalo/RuleAlign/README.md

 ### amie\_synonyms.py

 This module implements our approach as described in the paper.
-It takes the output **AMIE+** as input and produces a dictionary of relation pairs with its confidence in being synonym in the same directory where the **AMIE+** output is located in.
+It takes the output from **AMIE+** as input and produces a dictionary of relation pairs with their confidences in being synonym in the same directory where the **AMIE+** output is located in.
 Currently, it also requires the `relation2id.txt` mapping from the benchmark as input for parallelization.

 For usage details and more options, see: